thatshubham/gmail2020/README.md

 ### gmail 2020

-* Incoming Changes include a modern looking basic CSS
+* Switch to html gmail and apply the custom CSS here for a modern sleek look.